-Specific types of relevant impacts requiring investigation are set out in Part B. The EIS will need to address other issues or aspects that may emerge during the investigations and preparation of the EIS.
-It is the proponent's responsibility to ensure that adequate studies are undertaken and reported in the EIS.
+Specific types of relevant impacts requiring investigation are set out in Part B. However, these TOR are not intended to be exhaustive and the EIS will need to address other issues or aspects that may emerge during the investigations and preparation of the EIS.
+Ultimately, it is the proponent's responsibility to identify all the relevant matters to be addressed and to ensure that adequate studies are undertaken and reported.